DNN-STYX/DNN-STYX.github.io/start.md

 ## [](#header-1)***2.
 Example***

 Examples of using STYX can be found in [**Github Repo**](https://github.com/DNN-STYX/DNN-STYX.github.io/tree/master/demo).
 It provides an example for training the MLP models w.r.t.
-MNIST benchmark under three different methods (traditional training, mutation training, and adversarial training) and then making the robustness evaluation.
-The example can be run with the following command, which takes about 15 mins:
+MNIST benchmark under three different methods (traditional training, adversarial training, and STYX) and then making the robustness evaluation.
+The example can be run with the following command, which takes about 20 minutes:

 ```
 cd Examples
 bash run_example.sh
 ```

 In more detail, we consider that in three steps:

 ## [](#header-1) (1) model's description